pallavi-arva/pallavi-arva-student-teacher-management/README.md

 ## Student-Teacher-Course Management System

-This project is a comprehensive management module designed for Bytelogik.
-It has evolved from a rapid prototype into a full-scale MERN Stack application to demonstrate both frontend design and backend architectural skills.
+This project is a professional management module developed for Bytelogik.
+It is built using the MERN Stack to demonstrate advanced full-stack capabilities, responsive UI design, and complex relational data modeling.

-Project Evolution
-Phase 1 (Prototype): Initial development using HTML5, Tailwind CSS, and Vanilla JavaScript for quick UI/UX validation.

-Phase 2 (Scalable Architecture): Refactored into the MERN Stack (MongoDB, Express, React, Node.js) to support persistent data, relational mapping, and server-side logic.

 🛠️ Tech Stack
 Frontend: React.js (Hooks & State Management)